-Initial investigations have now been completed to specify the environmental water requirements of the Coorong, Lower Lakes and Murray Mouth region.
+Initial investigations have now been completed to specify the water for the environment requirements of the Coorong, Lower Lakes and Murray Mouth region.

 This research indicates a flow regime, rather than a fixed volume of water, should be delivered to the region from year to year to secure a healthy, sustainable wetland system.